 K-5 Elementary Library Curriculum Map

-It took me a few years but I finally came up with a plan.
-By that time I had studied the curriculum for all grade levels and subjects.
-I knew what was being taught in the classroom and what areas our students typically struggled with.
-I combined that with the skills I wanted the students to learn.
+Over the next few years, I developed a plan.
+I learned the curriculum for all grade levels and subjects, understanding what was being taught in the classrooms and identifying areas where students often struggled.
+I integrated this with the skills I wanted my students to learn.

-This is not a fancy document.
-It is a broad overview of the skills I teach over the course of a school year.
+This map is a broad overview of the skills I teach over the course of a school year.
 It is broken down monthly by grade level.
-It does not have standards or include details about the individual lessons I teach.
-I do plan to add all of those things in a future update.
 I hope that this will at least give you an idea of what skills you want to teach your students and when you want to teach them.

-Over the years, my free curriculum map has been essential for many educators.
-Based on their feedback and requests, I created the EDITABLE School Library Curriculum Maps.
-This product includes a 39 page horizontal template and a 10 page vertical template for grades K-5.
+Looking for a more in-depth curriculum map?
+Then check out my EDITABLE School Library Curriculum Maps.
+It includes a 39 page horizontal template and a 10 page vertical template for grades K-5.
 These templates come in an editable PowerPoint document, an editable Google Slides file and a PDF document.

 Here are some thoughts educators shared about the Editable School Library Curriculum Maps: